Allegheny Health Network: Notable researchers, physicians and surgeons

-Numerous renowned physicians, surgeons, and researchers have been affiliated with Allegheny Health Network and its member hospitals over the years, including: George J. Magovern, a pioneering cardiothoracic researcher and one of the nation's most influential heart surgeons, who developed the first suture-less heart valve, performed the world's second lung transplant in 1963, and performed one of the world's first heart transplants; Peter Jannetta, who was one of the world's foremost neurosurgeons and who developed a new brain procedure to eliminate facial spasms and facial pain caused by trigeminal neuralgia; Milton Jena, a distinguished cancer researcher who established one of the region's first cancer labs; Donald Fisher, a cardiologist who established the region's first cardiac catheterization lab and performed one of the world's first heart defibrillations; John "Jack" Gaisford, a surgeon who founded Western Pennsylvania's first specialized burn center; James McMaster, a leading orthopaedic surgeon and sports medicine specialist, and past president of the Allegheny-Singer Research Institute; Yvonne Maher, one of the region's first female interventional cardiologists; Claude Joyner Jr., whose landmark 1963 article, "Reflected Ultrasound in the Assessment of Mitral Valve Disease," introduced echocardiography to the United States; and Ralph R. Mellon, the director of the Institute of Pathology at West Penn Hospital through the 1930s and 1940s, and one of first doctors in the world to use sulfas (a synthetic antibiotic) to treat pneumonia and other bacterial infections.
+Numerous renowned physicians, surgeons, and researchers have been affiliated with Allegheny Health Network and its member hospitals over the years, including: George J. Magovern, a pioneering cardiothoracic researcher and one of the nation's most influential heart surgeons, who developed the first suture-less heart valve, performed the world's second lung transplant in 1963, and performed one of the world's first heart transplants; Peter Jannetta, who was one of the world's foremost neurosurgeons and who developed a new brain procedure to eliminate facial spasms and facial pain caused by trigeminal neuralgia; Milton Jena, a distinguished cancer researcher who established one of the region's first cancer labs; Donald Fisher, a cardiologist who established the region's first cardiac catheterization lab and performed one of the world's first heart defibrillations; John "Jack" Gaisford, a surgeon who founded Western Pennsylvania's first specialized burn center; James McMaster, a leading orthopaedic surgeon and sports medicine specialist, and past president of the Allegheny-Singer Research Institute; Yvonne Maher, one of the region's first female interventional cardiologists; Claude Joyner Jr., whose landmark 1963 article, "Reflected Ultrasound in the Assessment of Mitral Valve Disease," introduced echocardiography to the United States; Ralph R. Mellon, the director of the Institute of Pathology at West Penn Hospital through the 1930s and 1940s, and one of first doctors in the world to use sulfas (a synthetic antibiotic) to treat pneumonia and other bacterial infections; and George J. Magovern, Jr., retired cardiothoracic surgeon who built the heart transplant program at AGH and in 1987 performed the hospital’s first heart transplant.